Haverstraw (village), New York: Other history

 On the night of January 8, 1906, a landslide destroyed a large residential and commercial portion of the village.
 Firefighters responded immediately but faced enormous odds because of burst valves and water mains, natural gas explosions and hoses which periodically froze because of the extreme cold.
 The landslide, a pit about 150 ft deep, claimed five Haverstraw blocks from Allison to Jefferson Street, 21 buildings, and the lives of 4 firefighters and 17 residents.
 Despite the events, the village rebounded.
 Eight years later, however, the Cleary-Newman murder took place, which cast a pall of corruption over the populace.
 In 2007, leaders of the village and town announced the 101st anniversary of the landslide and dedicated a memorial to the victims of the disaster.
-The memorial is located at Bowline Town Park on the shore of Bowline Pond and the Hudson River.
+The memorial is located at Bowline Point Park on the shore of Bowline Pond and the Hudson River.

 In July 1920, New York Yankees outfielder Babe Ruth spent time in Haverstraw to film a movie – Headin' Home.
 A local baseball field bears the Hall of Famer's name due to his visit.